dhfbk/MuLTa-Telegram/readme.md

 ## Acknowledgements

-This work was supported by the European Union’s CERV fund under Grant Agreement No. 101143249 (HATEDEMICS).
+This work was supported by the European Union’s CERV fund under Grant Agreement No. 101143249 (HATEDEMICS) and the Horizon Europe research and innovation programme under Grant Agreement No. 101135437 (AI-CODE)